Ferrari Mondial: Chassis and body

 Pininfarina's bodywork was manufactured by coachbuilder Carrozzeria Scaglietti.
 It used outer body panels fitted to a separate space-frame chassis of tubular box or oval-shaped steel sections.
 While most body panels are steel, the front lid and rear engine cover of the Mondial 8 and QV models are aluminium.
 Full-width aluminium louvre panels across the front lid and engine cover provide airflow through the front-mounted radiators and engine bay.

 Louvre grilles are located on each side of the vehicle just ahead of the rear wheels providing intake air to the engine on the right and on the left, providing air to an external oil cooler located ahead of the rear wheel arch.
 Louvres in the front polished aluminium grille provide airflow to the main radiator, supplied with coolant via alloy tubing running through the central chassis spine.
 A full-width black louvre panel is located below the rear bumper, accommodating an exhaust outlet to each side.
 Front and rear bumpers are black plastic on the Mondial 8 and QV, while the 3.2 and "t" models use integrated wrap-around glass-fibre panels finished in body colour.

 The Mondial chassis features detachable sub-frames holding major mechanical assemblies, including one at the rear supporting the engine/transmission/rear suspension assembly, to simplify engine service compared to previous V8 Ferraris.

-A forward-hinged lid covers a front compartment accommodating the spare tyre, radiators and cooling fans, battery (ahead of a wheel arch), heating and cooling systems electric control systems.
+A forward-hinged gas-strut-supported lid covers a front compartment accommodating the spare tyre, radiator and cooling fans, battery (ahead of a wheel arch), relay and fuse panel, wiper fluid reservoir, and horn compressor.
 At the rear, a full-width, insulated and trimmed luggage boot with a gas-strut-supported lid sits behind the engine bay.
 Electrically actuated pop-up headlights contain twin round lamps in each for all 8, QV and 3.2 models, and a single homofocal rectangular unit each side of the Mondial t.

 U.S. market models feature rectangular side turn-indicator lamps, front and rear.